elibus/puppet-oracle_webgate/README.markdown

 This is what it does:
  - Download the installation package from a remore repository (http/https)
  - Create a temp dir where to extract the required content
- - Install the necessary dependencies (optional)
+ - Ensure the necessary dependencies are installed
  - Copy the system libs requirered by the install (please refer to: http://docs.oracle.com/cd/E15217_01/doc.1014/e12493.pdf)
  - Copy the OAM certificates
  - Run the installa process